Agriculture fruit farm business plan for starting your own farm

 Marketing Strategy of Agriculture Fruit Farm

-To make sure that you get enough customers, you’ll have to develop a marketing plan for agriculture business.
-In this part of your agriculture business plan for small farm, you have to also analyze your monthly and yearly sales.
+To make sure that you get enough customers, you’ll have to develop a marketing plan for fruit farm business.
+In this part of your fruit farm business plan, you have to also analyze your monthly and yearly sales.

 6.1 Competitive Analysis

 - Our fruit, seeds, and plant offerings are more than any other fruit farm in the entire New York.
 As we are also selling rare fruit varieties like Golden Berries, Cherimoya, etc. we expect to gain more customers than our competitors.

 - Besides the fruit, we’re also providing organic fertilizers, farming equipment, and hydroponics equipment.
 A fact that will help us boost our sales.

 - Lastly, our policies are highly customer-care oriented.
 We will go all out to ensure customers’ satisfaction.